tensoranalytics-kislay/velou-demo2/README.md

 The assistant is:
 - A **ChatGPT/Grok/Gemini-style on-site chat UI** embedded on a **single-page placeholder website**.
 - Powered by a **unified catalog schema** that works across multiple verticals (apparel, skincare, home goods, electronics, etc.) as long as data conforms to the unified CSV format.
+- **Persistent chat sessions** that survive page reloads, tab closes, and browser restarts via localStorage with cross-tab synchronization.
+- **Real-time progress tracking** via Server-Sent Events (SSE) showing query stages (understanding, searching, evaluating, generating).
 - Able to answer:
   - "What should I buy?" – natural language product discovery.
-  - "Is this right for me?" – PDP-context suitability questions.
+  - "Is this right for me?" – PDP-context suitability questions via product-specific Q&A.
+  - General questions with dataset-aware, LLM-driven responses.
 - Always responds with:
   - A short conversational answer.
   - A **professionally-designed product carousel** (cards) showing product details + attribute tags.
+  - Follow-up questions to refine the search.

 The core engine is **industry-agnostic** and **schema-driven**:
 - LLM prompts and search behavior adapt to the catalog's vertical and available attributes via `datasetContext`.
 - The unified schema supports classification fields (category, vertical, taxon_path), descriptive fields (benefits, claims, sensory_profile), and experiential fields (usage_contexts, style_tags, compatibility) that work across industries.
 - Search heuristics and canonicalization are vertical-aware, applying industry-specific logic only when the catalog profile suggests it (e.g., fashion-specific category mapping for apparel catalogs).
+- **Sophisticated keyword search** with hierarchical ranking across product fields (identity, type, needs, specs, price/availability).

 For this demo, you can import your own unified catalog CSV through the admin interface.
 The system automatically adapts to your catalog's vertical and attributes.